EricJWHuang/leadership/manager-readme.md

 # Eric Readme
-Inspired by [other managers](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe), I have my own readme which outlines what I believe, how I operate, what's important to me, etc. I have shared this with all the teams that I have worked together.
-It may sound great from paper and it's easier said than done, and let's work together to build relationship and trust.
+Inspired by [other managers](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe), I have my own readme which outlines what I believe, how I operate, what's important to me, etc. I have shared this with all the teams that I have worked with.
+It may sound great from paper and it's easier said than done, and let's work together to build relationships and trust.

 ## My Goal
 Offer my best and help, wherever I can, successful delivery of the team’s mission